lmorchard/webextension-toolbar-vs-menu/README.md

 =======================================

-This is a quick & dirty demo WebExtension for Firefox to play with styles that adapt to browser action popups invoked from the toolbar versus the menu sidebar.
+This is a quick & dirty demo WebExtension for Firefox to play with styles that adapt to browser action popups invoked from the toolbar versus the (presumably narrower) menu sidebar.

 ### Usage